Adventure walkthrough guides abound on the Internet, so why write a new one?

 golden eggs, chain, spices, diamonds, pirate's chest

-You should be carrying the lamp, axe, food and keys.
+You should be carrying the lamp, axe and food.

-If the pirate managed to relieve you of the eggs, you'll need to restore to your last-saved position and try again.
+If the pirate managed to relieve you of the eggs, return to the Giant Room and do FEE, FIE, FOE, FOO.

 In some variants, say give eggs to troll.

 In NELS0350 and descendants, the troll is not waiting at the bridge.
 NE draws him out.

 If you wish, you can detour N briefly from the Warm Walls Room to take in the Breath-Taking View.
 It's quite, umm, breath-taking.